Covid–19 coronavirus: a cross-jurisdictional update on the pandemic’s impact on tax regulations

 i) a cancellation of their quarterly income tax advances (as set by the tax authorities) for the first and second quarters of 2020; this measure is limited to income taxes (excluding net wealth tax).

-ii) a 4-month extension for the payment of income taxes and net wealth tax due after 29 February 2020, without a late payment penalty.
+ii) a four-month extension for the payment of income taxes and net wealth tax due after 29 February 2020, without a late payment penalty.

-Pursuant to the progressive deconfinement, the Luxembourg indirect tax authorities (Administration de l’enregistrement, des domaines et de la TVA - AED) announced that the administrative tolerance was no longer applicable, thus VAT and subscription tax returns should now be filed as soon as possible.
-Enforced recovery of indirect tax debts remains however suspended for the time being.
+The Luxembourg indirect tax authorities (Administration de l’enregistrement, des domaines et de la TVA - AED) announced that the administrative tolerance regarding the late submission of tax returns was no longer applicable, thus VAT and subscription tax returns should now be filed as soon as possible.

 In response to the COVID-19 pandemic, the Dutch government has decided to take exceptional economic measures to limit the impact of the outbreak on the Dutch economy.
 In short, measures are introduced that aim to ensure that companies can continue to pay their employees and that provide financial support for self-employed persons to bridge these difficult times.
 Specifically in relation to tax, the focus lies on providing liquidity support in the short term.